fortrabbit/help/docs/github.md

 # add your App's remote and name it "fortrabbit"
 $ git remote add fortrabbit {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}.git

-# now push to the master branch of your App's remote on fortrabbit
+# now push to the main branch of your App's remote on fortrabbit
-$ git push fortrabbit master
+$ git push fortrabbit main
 ```

 ## GitHub Actions